digiz3d/Osuwis/README.md

 # Description
-Detect the song playing in Osu! and writes it to a .txt file.
+Detects the song playing in Osu! and writes it to a .txt file.
 Originally made for Ezywis' stream.

 # Usage